Amazon HQ2 finalists should refuse tax breaks, say nearly 100 economists, professors

 In the weeks since Amazon announced the 20 cities still in contention to land its second headquarters, many of the finalists are scrambling to find an edge over their competitors.
-But, some prominent economists, academics, and former government officials are asking cities to think twice before they offer the ecommerce giant on HQ2.
+But, some prominent economists, academics, and former government officials are asking cities to think twice before they offer the ecommerce giant too good of a deal.

 On Tuesday afternoon, a petition began circulating on Change.org asking “elected officials and community leaders of Amazon HQ2 finalist cities” to collectively agree that they will not offer Amazon any tax incentives to land HQ2.The petition’s 93 original signees include Robert Reich, the former U.S. Secretary of Labor under President Bill Clinton, urban studies expert Richard Florida who coined the term “creative class“, and Jason Furman and Alan Krueger, both former chairs of the President’s Council of Economic Advisors.
 As of this evening, the petition had over 300 signatures.
 A number of professors from Harvard University, MIT, and other top schools also signed on.